philipturner/molecular-renderer/Documentation/tests.md

 ## MM4 Energy Minimization

 Prove that FIRE can replace the energy minimizer built into OpenMM.
 Compare execution times from this test to offline benchmarks of the OpenMM minimizer.
 Use a reasonably sized (10k to 100k atoms) part with a non-negligible amount of warping from {100} surface strain.
-Only benchmark on macOS to minimize the number of variables involved in performance analysis.
+Benchmark on both platforms for fairness.

 This test cannot be performed until a minimal BVH is implemented.
 Reference video or reference image is not needed, as absolute energy determines whether the results are being reproduced.